oc-soft/color-kt/Module.md

-# Module oc-matrix
+# Module oc-color

-This project has matrix related functions for kotlin.
+This project has color related functions for kotlin.

 # Pacakge net.oc_soft